olifolkerd/tabulator/README.md

 Set Table Data
 ================================
-Tabulator row data is defined as an array of objects, that can either be passed as an array or retreived as a JSON formatted string via AJAX from a url.
+Tabulator row data is defined as an array of objects, that can either be passed as an array or retrieved  as a JSON formatted string via AJAX from a URL.

-The data can contain more columns that are defined in the columns options, these will be sotred with the rest of the data, but not rendered to screen.
+The data can contain more columns that are defined in the columns options, these will be sorted with the rest of the data, but not rendered to screen.

 A unique "id" value must be present for each row of data, if it is missing Tabluator will add one.